 Senator Pauline Hanson has introduced a new Citizenship Bill to the Senate.
 The Bill re-presents the Citizenship Legislation Amendment Bill (2017).
-The key difference is the requirement for permanent residents to reside for at least EIGHT years before they are eligible to apply for citizenship.
+The key difference is the requirement for citizenship applicants to have resided as a permanent resident for at least EIGHT years before they are eligible to apply.

 Read a summary of the proposed citizenship changes.